 Entering ranting mode:

-Not to mention, that 'prophecy' is a noun: a prediction, while 'prophesy' is a verb: to utter a prophecy.
+'Prophecy' is a noun: a prediction, while 'prophesy' is a verb: to utter a prophecy.

 Oh, and I will leave it up to you to study the difference between 'apocalypse' and 'armageddon!' as well as the difference between 'loose' (the opposite of tight) and 'lose' (the opposite of find).